Salenger Sack Kimmel & Bavaro logo

 The drug was intended to work by preventing red blood cells from sickling, improving oxygen delivery, and reducing the frequency of painful vaso-occlusive episodes.
 However, new data from Pfizer’s ongoing clinical trials has shown that Oxbryta may increase the very complications it was designed to prevent.

-• Sudden, moderate to severe pain in the chest, arms, legs, or back
+• Sudden pain in the chest, back, arms, or legs

 • Swelling in hands and feet (especially in children)

-• Risk of organ damage, stroke, or acute chest syndrome
+• Fever, stroke risk, or acute chest syndrome

 Contact Us Today for a FREE Consultation